 Ethnicity – The ethnicity of Albania is Albanian.
 No Blacks, no Asians, no Mexicans, no Indians, etc. Other nationalities virtually non existent.
 Occasionally you will run across tourist from other countries and Canadians (who come here because of the oil business) and Romas.
 Romas are gypsies, however still Albanians, which you can spot by the way they dress, facial features and their darker skin.
 They make up the beggars and scavengers of Albania.
 They are pretty persistent and will keep knocking on your car window for example until you give or until you can drive away.
 Their way of begging is usually sending the younger ones out into the streets or the adults sitting on the sidewalks and walkways ALWAYS with a baby or a very young child lying on their lap or on the walk area, for greater emphasis.

 Abandoned Buildings – one of the things I noticed when we first got here were all the abandoned buildings in the city and more prominent in the country side.
 Local people give a few explanations for this.
 Poor planning was one.
 Not calculating costs to a finished project.
+The number one reason is because of the “Pyramid Schemes” that came after communism fell.
 The other was the plight and flight of the communist regime.
 When the communist were being ousted and they knew it, they wreaked havoc throughout the country, destroying factories, businesses, railways, etc. I believe, so that the country would fail and they would be back in power by default and choice.
 The country is still reeling from the devastation and it has been years to see progress finally coming about.
 Just this last month they have begun rebuilding the railway portion in our area, that once was a thriving business.

 Ice-Cream – Albanians DO eat ice-cream but they DO NOT eat ice-cream in the WINTER, and when I say ice-cream it’s a type of ice-cream that could be called such.
 Some stores have the same ice-cream bars in their freezers that they had at the end of summer, other stores remove the ice-cream section all together and the ice-cream kiosks that you would see in the shopping areas, are all gone.
 Sometimes we feel weird and get strange looks in line at the market, buying ice-cream in the winter.
 They do have an ice-cream bar here called “Magnum” that is shipped in from outside Albania, that we have to control ourselves from eating everyday or else we would make Homer Simpson look thin.
 We call it, “Heaven on a stick”.